orkhanahmadov/content-migrations/README.md

 * After some time it gets hard to manage and find content-based migrations among many migration files.
 * Recent introduction of "migration squashing" in Laravel 8 copies last state of database structure only.
 This means if you have content-based migrations you need to find a way to migrate them again if you have an empty database.

+Laravel seeders are ideal for managing content in your database, but they also have their drawbacks:

+* They are not as automatic as migrations, you need to run and track each of them individually
+* If you have an empty datatabase it becomes hard, almost impossible to know the order of seeders to run

 This package aims to solve these problems by having dedicated content-based migrations separate from usual Laravel migrations.

 ## Requirements